chanced/focus-svelte/README.md

 Rather than using an event listener to track user activity and manipulating the default behavior of the browser, the DOM is manipulated instead.
 All elements outside of a trap have their `tabindex` set to `-1`.

-To keep track of changes after the trap is enabled, a `MutationObserver` monitors the DOM and each nodes's state is set or updated respective to environmental conditions.
+To keep track of changes after the trap is enabled, a `MutationObserver` monitors the DOM for updates, assigning the node's state through data attributes respective to environmental conditions.

 Once all focus traps are removed, the `MutationObserver` is stopped and all DOM elements properties are reset accordingly.
 If a focus trap later becomes active, the `MutationObserver` is restarted and all nodes are decorated accordingly.